cncf/tag-env-sustainability/website/content/blog/2023-11-getting-started-as-a-tag-env-contributor.md

 ## Introducing Technical Advisory Group Environmental Sustainability (TAG ENV)

-The Technical Advisory Group Environmental Sustainability, commonly referred to as TAG ENV, operates as part of the Cloud Native Computing Foundation (CNCF) alongside several other [TAGs](https://github.com/cncf/toc/tree/main/tags#current-tags).
+The **TAG ENV** operates as part of the Cloud Native Computing Foundation (CNCF) alongside several other [TAGs](https://github.com/cncf/toc/tree/main/tags#current-tags).

-Drawing inspiration from international frameworks such as the Paris Climate Accords, the TAG ENV sets out with a clear agenda: contribute to tackling global environmental challenges by identifying ways to reduce the environmental footprint of steadily growing data centers and expanding cloud native technologies landscape.
+Drawing inspiration from international frameworks such as the Paris Climate Accords, the TAG ENV sets out with a clear agenda: work with the cloud native community to tackle global environmental challenges by identifying ways to reduce the environmental footprint of steadily growing data centers and expanding the cloud native technologies landscape.

-TAG ENV's mission centers around advocating for, developing, and supporting environmental sustainability initiatives specific to cloud native technologies.
 You can find more information about the TAG ENV’s mission in the [charter document](https://github.com/cncf/tag-env-sustainability/blob/main/charter.md).

 The group focuses on identifying ways to reduce the environmental footprint of the cloud native technologies as well as providing actionable strategies and guidance on the same.